MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Only the necessary methods can be implemented.
 Each non-implemented method will result in calling the stub implementation.

-The method ``handledFormat()`` needs to be implemented and returns the managed format.
+The method ``handledFormat()``must be implemented and returns the managed format.

-Once created, the ``UIDrawing`` implementation needs to be registered as a service.
+Once created, the ``UIDrawing`` implementation must be registered as a service.

-The creation of an image with a standard format (different than the display one) is supported in the Front Panel as long as a ``UIDrawing`` is defined for this format.
+Creating an image with a standard format (different than the display one) is supported in the Front Panel as long as a ``UIDrawing`` is defined for this format.

-The creation of an image with a custom format also requires to implement the :ref:`image creation<section_buffered_image_fp_creation>` in the VEE Port.
+Creating an image with a custom format also requires implementing the :ref:`image creation<section_buffered_image_fp_creation>` in the VEE Port.

 .. _section_buffered_image_fp_creation:

 Image Creation
 --------------

-It is possible to create images with a custom format by implementing the ``BufferedImageProvider`` interface.
+Creating images with a custom format is possible by implementing the ``BufferedImageProvider`` interface.

 This interface extends ``UIDrawing`` and ``UIImageDrawing`` and contains a method ``newBufferedImage()``.
 This method needs to be implemented to create the custom image.
 It must return an object representing the image.
 This object will be available in the drawing methods (:ref:`section_buffered_image_fp_drawer`).

-The method ``handledFormat()`` needs to be implemented and returns the managed format.
+The method ``handledFormat()``must be implemented and returns the managed format.

-Once created, the ``BufferedImageProvider`` implementation needs to be registered as a service.
+Once created, the ``BufferedImageProvider`` implementation must be registered as a service.

 .. _section_buffered_image_fp_drawinto: